dhis2/training-docs/content/tracker_use/tg_maps.md

   - Relationship type : Has Been in Contact with
 - Period :
   - Select periods when last updated
-    - the date a tracked entity was registered or enrolled in a program: Decemeber 31, 2023 - July 17, 2024
+    - the date a tracked entity was registered or enrolled in a program: January 1, 2024 - July 13, 2024
 - Org Units : 12 Khammouan
 - Selection mode : Selected and all below
-- Style : Radius in meters = 100

 The map should look like this